Health and Safety

 Protecting Our Front Line: Ending the Shortage of Good Nursing Jobs and the Industry-created Unsafe Staffing Crisis

-In this report, National Nurses United describes how the hospital industry has driven registered nurses from the profession.
+In this report, National Nurses United describes how the hospital industry has driven registered nurses from the profession and proposes steps that must taken to keep RNs at the bedside and improve patient care in U.S. hospitals.

 Workplace Violence and Covid-19 in Health Care: How the Hospital Industry Created an Occupational Syndemic